michaelqmaguire/geocoding-with-r/02_geocode_addresses.md

 1.  `tidyverse`
 2.  `tidygeocoder`

-If you do not have these packages installed, do the following in your
+If you do not have these packages installed, run the following in your
 console:

 ``` r